black-purple/arch-xmonad-setup/README.md

 If you want to install yay use this chain of commands:

 >```
->cd /tmp; git clone https://aur.archlinux.org/yay-git.git; cd paru; makepkg -si
+>cd /tmp; git clone https://aur.archlinux.org/yay-git.git; cd yay-git; makepkg -si
 >```
 <br>